ktugceerdemli/WebScraping/README.md

+#WebScraping
 👁️‍🗨️

-#WebScraping

-Web Scraping with Beautiful Soup and Selenium project on Miuul.
+Here are my projects that I have scraped the web.

 🤽‍♀️
 ## Scraped Web site
-https://books.toscrape.com/
+Web Scraping with Beautiful Soup and Selenium project on Miuul. https://books.toscrape.com/

 Analysis of the names and some characteristics of books in the travel and non-fiction categories.